www-aplas/www-aplas.github.io/index.md

 <p class="header">November 27-29, 2017, Suzhou, China</p>

 APLAS aims to stimulate programming language research by providing a forum for the presentation of latest results and the exchange of ideas in programming languages and systems.
-APLAS is based in Asia, but is an international forum that serves the worldwide programming language community.
+APLAS is based in Asia but is an international forum that serves the worldwide programming languages community.

 APLAS is sponsored by the [Asian Association for Foundation of Software (AAFS)](http://logic.cs.tsukuba.ac.jp/AAFS/), founded by Asian researchers in cooperation with many researchers from Europe and the USA.